hrosailing/hrosailing/Documentation/Documentation.rst

                             Parameters :
                                         ``ax`` : ``matplotlib.axes.Axes``, optional

-                                                | Keyword arguments that will be passed to the
+                                                | Axes instance where the plot will be created.

-                                                | ``matplotlib.axes.Axes.plot`` function, to change
+                                                | If nothing is passed, the function will create
-                                                | certain appearences of the plot
+                                                | a suitable axes

                                         ``colors`` : ``tuple`` of length 2, optional

-                                                | Colors which specify the color gradient with
+                                                | Colors which specify the color gradient with which
-                                                | which the polar diagram will be plotted
+                                                | the polar diagram will be plotted

                                                 | Accepts all colors and representations as given in
                                                   `colors <https://matplotlib.org/stable/gallery/color/named_colors.html>`_